AnalyticalGraphicsInc/gltf-vscode/README.md

 ### &bull; Registers `*.gltf` files as JSON schema

-Uses the glTF 1.0 schema, and will warn for invalid or missing fields.
+Files are matched against the glTF 1.0 or glTF 2.0 schema, and schema violations are called out in the editor.

 ### &bull; Tooltips for glTF enum values